JeremySCook/JC-Pro-Macro-2/documentation/README.md

 ![IMAGE 4A](https://github.com/JeremySCook/JC-Pro-Macro-2/blob/main/documentation/images/IMAGE%204A.jpg)

 Click the arrow/upload button in the top-left of the Arduino IDE, then quickly hit the reset button directly below
-the encoder knob to put the JCPM into programming mode.
-If the device has not been programmed yet, the reset procedure
+the encoder knob on the device itself to put the JCPM into programming mode.
+If the JCPM2 has not been programmed
-may not be needed, but shouldn’t hurt.
+yet, the reset procedure may not be needed, but this shouldn’t hurt.

 If all is well, you should see some blinking lights on the bottom of the JCPM2, a few seconds for reset, and then normal
-operation.
+operation (with some extra lights).
 You’re now at square 1, which can be a very good thing if your subsequent modifications are incorrect.

 ## The Standard Program ##

 While this won’t cover ever aspect of the JCPM2 code, this will address the highlights that you’ll need to know when
-making/modifying your macro pad.
-Note that line numbers are approximate, as things will change over time:
+making/modifying your macro pad:

     • Line 48: int modeArray[] = {0, 1, 3, 7};	Dictates the sequence of menu items.
 0 is the standard
     bootup screen, 1 is the mouse jiggler, and 7 is a KiCad mode I’ve been working on.
 If you wanted
     to only have the bootup then mouse jiggler, it’d read as “{0,1}”.

     • Line 56: Encoder myEnc(0,1);	If your encoder is functioning backwards, change this around to
     “(1,0).”
 Some encoders are wired differently than others.